When Bousfield localizations and homotopy idempotent functors meet again: Abstract

 \section{Abstract}

-We adopt semimodel categories to extend fundamental results related to Bousfield localizations of model categories.
-More specifically, we generalize Bousfield-Friedlander's Theorem and Hirschhorn's Localization Theorem of cellular model categories to settings where their classical formulation does not apply.
-We use such results to answer, in the world of semimodel categories, an open problem posed by May-Ponto about the existence of Bousfield localizations for Hurewicz and mixed type model structures.
+We generalize Bousfield-Friedlander's Theorem and Hirschhorn's Localization Theorem to settings where the hypotheses are not satisfied at the expend of obtaining semimodel categories instead of model categories.
+We use such results to answer, in the world of semimodel categories, an open problem posed by May-Ponto about the existence of Bousfield localizations for Hurewicz and mixed type model structures (on spaces and chain complexes).
+We also provide new applications that were not available before, e.g.\ stabilization of non-cofibrantly generated model structures or applications to mathematical physics. \\ \textbf{Keywords:} Bousfield localization, idempotent functor, model category, Hurewicz and mixed model structures, stable model categories, homological algebra.

-\begin{section}{Introduction} \paragraph{Motivation and main results.} Idempotent functors are an effective tool to coherently discard information and, as a fundamental idea, they are widespread across mathematics: from group theory and topology to algebraic geometry and logic among many other areas.
-A particularly interesting example related to all the previous areas is given by sheafification.
-Given a Grothendieck topology, sheafification is an idempotent functor which forgets all the information that is not local with respect to that topology.
-In categorical terms, such idempotent functors are (co)reflectors into full subcategories, i.e.\;left (resp.\;right) adjoint functors for inclusions of full subcategories.